knative/docs/blog/steering/[BLOG]-toc-2021-election-announcement.md

 Here are a few important deadlines to keep in mind:

-- April 23: All candidate nominations and voting exceptions due
+- April 23: All candidate nominations
 - April 27: Election Begins
+- May 9: Voter exception requests due
 - May 11: Election Closes
 - May 13: Announcement of Results